goara1996/TASM/README.md

 # TASM

 Some assembly codings for DOS
-Contains some handmade junk and laboratory works
+Contains a bunch of handmade junk and laboratory works